In 2022, it seems like everyone is talking about MagSafe card holder wallets these days.

 Keep in mind that MagSafe technology is only built into the iPhone 12 and 13.
-Older phones from the iPhone 11 back to the iPhone 8 can still charge wirelessly, but they lack the MagSafe aligning magnets of the iPhone 12/13 that hold MagSafe accessories like wallets.
+Older phones from the iPhone 11 back to the iPhone 8 can still charge wirelessly, but they lack the MagSafe aligning magnets of the iPhone 12 and newer that hold MagSafe accessories like wallets.

 A MagSafe wallet is always attached to your phone

 My favorite part of carrying a MagSafe wallet is that it’s always attached to my iPhone.
 As long as I remember my phone, my wallet never gets left at home.
 That means I only have to remember one thing rather than two.